Periodic Reporting for period 2 - IMMUcan (Integrated IMMUnoprofiling of large adaptive CANcer patients cohorts)

-- RNAseq analysis: Total RNA;
+- RNA sequencing (RNAseq) analysis: Total RNA;

-- DNA analysis: WES;
+- DNA analysis: Whole Exome Sequencing (WES);

 - Single cell on immune populations based on 10x Genomics technology, including dendritic cell deep characterization;

-- Liquid CyTOF on PBMCs;
+- Liquid CyTOF on peripheral blood mononuclear cells (PBMCs);

-- ctDNA and exosome analysis;
+- Circulating Tumor DNA (ctDNA) and exosome analysis;

 IMMUcan will develop a sustainable data platform and legal contractual framework where participants from both academia and industry can pursue their own independent investigations utilizing the IMMUcan data and effectively test and improve the functioning and relevance of the database throughout the duration of the project.
 IMMUcan will also support the future use of the data generated by the project by the research community.